meta-pytorch/torchcodec/README.md

    ```

 ### Specify FFmpeg Path Manually

-If torchcodec cannot detect the FFmpeg installation correctly, you can set the `TORCHCODEC_FFMPEG_DIR` environment variable to the directory containing the FFmpeg DLLs.
+If torchcodec cannot detect the FFmpeg installation correctly, you can set the `TORCHCODEC_FFMPEG_DIR` environment variable to the directory containing the FFmpeg shared libraries.

 ## Benchmark Results